Salable/node-sdk/docs/versioned_docs/version-3.1.0/licenses/check.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

 # Check License

-This method returns the capabilities assigned to a group of granteeIds.
+Retrieves the capabilities the grantee(s) have access to.

 ## Code Sample